Power-Progress-Community/h-craft/README.md

 ### What is this repository for? ###

-This repository contains the fork of source-code for the game [H-Craft Championship](http://www.irrgheist.com/games.htm) from [Irrgheist](http://www.irrgheist.com) patched to buil for PowerPC.
+This repository contains the fork of source-code for the game [H-Craft Championship](http://www.irrgheist.com/games.htm) from [Irrgheist](http://www.irrgheist.com) patched to buil for PowerPC64.

 ### How to set it up? ###